rinchsan/cv/README.md

 ### SODA inc. (October 2020 - Present)

+#### VP of Technology (April 2025 - Present)

+- In charge of designing and implementing technology strategy
+- In charge of designing and implementing organizational strategy

-#### Chief Technology Officer (October 2023 - Present)
+#### Chief Technology Officer (October 2023 - March 2025)

-- In charge of designing and implementing technology storategy
+- In charge of designing and implementing technology strategy
 - In charge of designing and implementing organizational strategy

 #### VP of Engineering (January 2022 - September 2023)